JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8012 days**.

-And here is a just a random fact -  **There is an automobile model called Stutz Bearcat.**.
+And here is a just a random fact -  **A species of dolphin is born naturally blind in the Indus and Ganges rivers in South Asia.
+These dolphins have a highly sophisticated sonar system and swim on only one side of their body**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)